 BIOL 1010K.
-Introduction to Biology I

-Areas studied include the chemistry of life, the cell, respiration, photosynthesis, mitosis, meiosis, and genetics.
+Introduction to Biology I. Areas studied include the chemistry of life, the cell, respiration, photosynthesis, mitosis, meiosis, and genetics.
 Laboratory exercises supplement the lecture material.
 This course is intended for non-science majors only.
+Prerequisite: Passing or exempting ENGL 0989.
+3-2-4

 BIOL 1020K.
-Introduction to Biology II
+Introduction to Biology II.
 Areas covered are organisms in nature and include topics in the kingdoms of life, plant structure and function, systems of the body, evolution, and ecology.
 Laboratory exercises supplement the lecture material.
-This course is intended for non-science majors only.
+This course is intended for non- science majors only.
 Prerequisite BIOL 1010K.
 3-2-4